docker/compose/README.md

 And then you can call the same make targets but you need to pass it the `builder.Makefile` (`make -f builder.Makefile`).

+The new CLI delegates to the classic docker for default contexts ; delegation is done to `docker-classic`.
+* `make classic-link` will create a `docker-classic` link in `/usr/local/bin` if you don't already have it from Docker Desktop

 ## Building the project

 ```bash